Lemniscate-2525/30_Days_of_ML/Day_03_House_Price_Prediction_LinearRegression/README.md

 Scaling ensures features have:

-Mean = 0
+Mean(mu) = 0
-Standard deviation = 1
+Standard deviation(sigma) = 1

 This improves gradient descent convergence and prevents large-scale features from dominating training.
+Scaling is usually not required here as the model is linear and not distance based, but here scaling smoothens the optimization hence it is used.

 ---